iamcco/coc-angular/README.md

 ## Versioning

-The language service extension relies on the `@angular/language-service` and `typescript` packages for its backend.
-These packages are loaded, in order of priority, from:
+The language service extension relies on the `@angular/language-service` and `typescript` packages

+for its backend. `@angular/language-service` is always bundled with the extension, and is always the latest version at the time of the release.
+`typescript` is loaded, in order of priority, from:

-- The path specified by `angular.ngdk` and `typescript.tsdk,` respectively, in project or global settings.
+1. The path specified by `typescript.tsdk` in project or global settings.
-- *(Recommended)* The version of these packages bundled with the Angular Language Service extension.
+2. _(Recommended)_ The version of `typescript` bundled with the Angular Language Service extension.
-- The version of these packages present in the current workspace's node_modules.
+3. The version of `typescript` present in the current workspace's node_modules.

-We suggest not specifying neither `angular.ngdk` nor `typescript.tsdk` in your VSCode settings per method (1) above.
-If the `@angular/language-service` and typescript packages are loaded by methods (1) or (3), there is a potential for a mismatch between the API expected by `@angular/language-service` and the API provided by `typescript`.
+We suggest **not** specifying `typescript.tsdk` in your VSCode settings per method (1) above.
+If the `typescript` package is loaded by methods (1) or (3), there is a potential for a mismatch between the API expected by `@angular/language-service` and the API provided by `typescript`.
 This could lead to a failure of the language service extension.